 Selecting Succulents

-Rosette-forming succulents such as Echeveria, Sedums, and Sempervivum are well suited to containers as naturally compact.
+Rosette-forming succulents, such as Echeveria, Sedum, and Sempervivum, are well suited to containers as they are naturally compact.
 Also, try Senecio, Lithops, and Portulaca.
 Small cacti can also be included in a succulent garden.

 For a larger container, select Aeonium, Crassula, Portulacaria, or Kalanchoe.
 For a garden effect, arrange a collection of pots of different heights, each planted with a different succulent.

-Agave attenuata is a top choice for a large container or container grouping.
-Where spines are not an issue, Echinocactus make beautiful container plants.
+Agave attenuata is a top choice for large containers or container groupings.
+Where spines are not an issue, Echinocactus makes beautiful container plants.

 Getting Started

 Select several plants that complement each other but offer a contrast in plant shape, texture, and color.
-To make a garden in a single container, select a broad but shallow pot with drainage holes in its base.
-Fill it with potting soil mix for succulents, then water it well.
+To create a garden in a single container, choose a wide but shallow pot with drainage holes in the base.
+Fill it with a potting soil mix for succulents, and then water it thoroughly.
 Ensure the water drains away, leaving the mix moist but not wet.
-Next, place the plants in position still in their pots, arranging them to make the best effect.
+Next, place the plants in position, still in their pots, and arrange them to create the best effect.

-Once you are happy with the picture you have created, remove each plant from its container, and plant it into its new position.
-Handle cacti with tongs or a piece of cardboard or folded newspaper to avoid contact with the spines.
+Once you're happy with the picture you've created, remove each plant from its container and place it in its new position.
+Handle cacti with tongs, a piece of cardboard, or a folded newspaper to avoid contact with their spines.

 Firm the plants into the potting soil, water gently, then add a layer of fine gravel as a mulch.